dubreuia/intellij-plugin-save-actions/README.md

 ### Sending a pull request

-To contribute:

-- Submit a PR without modifying the META-INF/plugin.xml file (no version change)

-Then the maintainer will:

-- Review the change, update the version, merge to master
-- Build the plugin with Intellij IDEA and test it (see compatibility section)
-- Create a new release in https://github.com/dubreuia/intellij-plugin-save-actions/releases
-- Upload the plugin to [JetBrains Plugins Repository](https://plugins.jetbrains.com/)
+To contribute, submit a PR without modifying the plugin version.
+Before sending, think about documenting your feature, code style, unit tests (if possible), integration tests (see `com.dubreuia.integration.IntegrationTest`) and proper manual testing.

 ## Jetbrains plugin page